Esri/idp/Documentation/OpenID/Azure Entra ID.md

 ![New-App-Registration](https://github.com/Esri/idp/assets/51384051/bbf6a8c3-5e4a-4d1a-88b4-a94294f50141)

 4. Enter a user-facing display name for the app.
-Under Redirect URI, select Web as the platform, and then enter https://jwt.ms.
+Under Redirect URI, select Web as the platform, and then enter https://jwt.ms (This is an Azure utility can be used for troubleshooting).
 Select Register.

 ![App-Details](https://github.com/Esri/idp/assets/51384051/1734018f-1655-4564-a5e1-3a6910bec10f)